saingersoll/squirrel-gurlz/README.md

 https://allisonhorst.github.io/palmerpenguins/

 However, Python has adpated the R "palmerpenguins" dataset and created "penguins" for Python.
-Using the following code, this built in dataset was loaded using the following code:

-penguins = sns.load_dataset("penguins")

-Once read in, the data was cleaned and organized so the variables were assigned as proper types to produce tidy, quaility visualizations.
+This built in dataset was read in, cleaned, and organized so the variables were assigned as the proper types to produce tidy, quaility visualizations.

 ### Setting up for particular penguin analyses: